souenzzo/graal/docs/reference-manual/native-image/StaticImages.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: build-overview
 link_title: Static Native Images
 permalink: /reference-manual/native-image/overview/StaticImages/
 ---

 # Static and Mostly Static Images

-With GraalVM Native Image you can create static or mostly static images, depending on the purposes.
+With GraalVM Native Image you can create static or mostly static images, depending on the purpose.

 **Static native images** are statically linked binaries which can be used without any additional library dependencies.
 This makes them easier to distribute and to deploy on slim or distroless container images.
-They are created by statically linking against [musl-libc](https://musl.libc.org/), a lightweight, fast and simple `libc` implementation.
+They are created by statically linking against [musl-libc](https://musl.libc.org/), a lightweight `libc` implementation.

 **Mostly static native images** statically link against all libraries except `libc`.
 This approach is ideal for deploying such native images on distroless container images.